 Flute part, 6 pages; Alto Flute part, 6 pages; Total, 14 pages.

-Alternatively, for Alto Flute (in lieu of soprano) and Piano
+Transcribed for Alto Flute and Piano by C. A. Vater

 Chanson de Matin, Op.15, No.2, by Edward Elgar